AnthonyCxx/Notes-and-Writeups/C++/Advanced/Forwarding.md

 # Forwarding in C++

 ## Forwarding (Universal) References
-Just because a references contains _&&_ does not mean it's an _rvalue_ references — it may be a forwarding reference.
+Just because a reference contains _&&_ does not mean it's an _rvalue_ references — it may be a forwarding reference.
 Unlike _lvalue_ references, which can only bind to _lvalues_, and _rvalue_ references, which can only bind to _rvalues_, a forwarding reference can bind to both
 _lvalues_ and _rvalues_ (hence why it is also called a universal reference).